andimarafioti/phaseRetrievalEvaluation/README.md

 ## Resources

 - On the main folder you will find all of the results from our experiments presented in the paper.
 These can be recreated with the scripts inside of the 'test stft parameters' folder.
-- The paper has been accepted for publication as a regular paper in the IEEE Transactions on Signal Processing.
-It should be uploaded soon.
+- The paper is available as [early access](https://ieeexplore.ieee.org/document/9453154) in the IEEE Transactions on Signal Processing.

 ### Acknowledgments

 This project accompanies the research work on phase retrieval done at the Acoustics Research Institute in Vienna.
-The paper was submitted to the IEEE Transactions on Signal Processing and is being prepared for publishing.